tmpim/casket-docs/docs/tls.md

     walked in search of .pem files.
 Each .pem file must contain the PEM-encoded certificate (chain) and key blocks, concatenated together.
 -   **ask** enables [On-Demand TLS](/automatic-https#on-demand).
-On-Demand TLS is NOT recommended if the hostname is given in the Caddyfile and known at configuration-time.
+On-Demand TLS is NOT recommended if the hostname is given in the Casketfile and known at configuration-time.
 The URL will be queried via GET and should return a 200 status code if the `domain` form value from the query string is allowed to be given a certificate.
 Redirects at this endpoint are not followed.
 The URL should only be internally accessible.
-When using this option, Caddy does not enforce any extra rate limiting; your endpoint is expected to make wise decisions instead.
+When using this option, Casket does not enforce any extra rate limiting; your endpoint is expected to make wise decisions instead.
 -   **key_type** is the type of key to use when generating keys for certificates (only applies to managed or TLS or self-signed certificates).
 Valid values are rsa2048, rsa4096, rsa8192, p256, and p384.
 Default is currently p256.